 Hours of Operation

-Monday through Friday 9:00 a.m. to 5:30 p.m. and closed on Christmas, Thanksgiving, Independence Day, Labor Day, Memorial Day and New Years Day.
+The campus is generally open from 7:30 a.m. to 7:30 p.m. on class days, and 9:00 a.m. through 5:30 p.m. on days when no classes are in session.
+We are closed on Christmas, Thanksgiving, Independence Day, Labor Day, Memorial Day and New Years Day.